-An understanding of Science is essential to our everyday lives, and there are countless career paths that can be followed using the knowledge and skills gained in this course.
-Many of our students choose to study a scientific discipline at university and progress to careers in fields including Medicine, Biochemistry, Forensics, Pharmacology, Engineering, and Environmental Studies.
+An understanding of science is essential to our everyday lives, and there are countless career paths that can be followed using the knowledge and skills gained in this course.
+Many of our students choose to study a scientific discipline at university and progress to careers in fields including medicine, biochemistry, forensics, pharmacy, engineering, and environmental sciences.